 The mortgagee (lender) has a right to recover for a loss under the policy even if the policyholder has violated a condition of the insurance contract.
-For example, suppose that your warehouse is destroyed by a fire.
+For example, suppose your warehouse is destroyed by a fire.
 You file a claim with your property insurer for damage to the building and its contents.
 Your insurer dispatches an adjuster to inspect the damage but you refuse to let him on your premises.
-Your insurer ultimately denies your claim because you have failed to allow it to inspect the damaged property (a policy condition).
+Your insurer ultimately denies your claim because you wouldn't allow it to inspect the damaged property (a policy condition).

 - Pays any outstanding premium the policyholder has failed to pay

 - Submits a proof of loss (if the policyholder has not done so) within 60 days of receiving a notice that a proof of loss is due

 - Notifies the insurer if the lender becomes aware of any change in the building's ownership, occupancy or risk

 The mortgage clause requires the insurer to notify the mortgage holder in writing if the insurer cancels the policy or refuses to renew it.
 If the insured has failed to pay the premium, the insurer must notify the lender 10 days in advance before canceling the policy.
 If the insurer cancels the policy for any reason other than non-payment of the premium, it must provide 30 days' advance notice to the lender.
 If the insurer decides to non-renew the policy, it must provide the lender ten days' notice.

 The cancellation conditions in the ISO form may be modified by state law.
 For instance, some states require insurers to provide lenders at least 45 days prior notice if the policy is canceled for any reason other than non-payment of premium.

 Transfer of Rights